airshipit/shipyard/doc/source/API.rst

 be several versions of documents in a site that are accessible via this API:

-- The "Committed Documents" version, which represents the last version of documents that were successfully commited with a commit_configdocs action.
+- The "Committed Documents" version, which represents the last version of documents that were successfully committed with a commit_configdocs action.
-- The "Shipyard Buffer" version, which represents the collection of documents that have been ingested by this API since the last commited version.
+- The "Shipyard Buffer" version, which represents the collection of documents that have been ingested by this API since the last committed version.
 Note that only one set of documents maybe posted to the buffer at a time by default.
 (This behavior can be overridden by query parameters issued by the user of Shipyard)